Gardening and Wildfires

 Return to South Africa

 Land expropriation is said to be “the most pressing social issue in the country”.
-However, some think high crime, corruption, and the “triple-time-bomb of poverty, unemployment, and inequality” are the real issues keeping South Africans awake at night.
+However, some think high crime, corruption, and the “triple-time-bomb of poverty, unemployment and inequality,” and ongoing drought are the real issues keeping South Africans awake at night.

 South Africa’s EFF – founded in 2013 and led by outspoken Julius Sello Malema – is a self-proclaimed “radical leftist, anti-capitalist, anti-imperialist movement that draws inspiration from the broad Marxist-Leninist tradition”.